Coasting gently along the shores of Lake Garda

 Wander wherever your fancy takes you, losing yourself among the alleyways behind the square.
 Here, you’ll find boutiques and craft workshops tucked away down the narrow streets, packed with one-of-a-kind items: why not treat yourself to some shopping?

 And don’t forget to visit the Marocco quarter, one of the historic neighbourhoods of Riva del Garda, which takes its name from the debris that fell from Monte Rocchetta in a landslide.
 Homes here jostle against each other for space, brightly coloured in pastel hues: a typical Italian village scene.

-If you’ve got another day in your holidays, there are a number of cycle paths which start from Riva del Garda.
-Of these, we particularly recommend the Ponale, a cycle path which follows an old carriage road (now open only to cyclists and pedestrians) along the right-hand side of the lake, leading to Lake Ledro.
+If you’ve got another day in your holidays, there are a number of paths which start from Riva del Garda.
+Of these, we particularly recommend the Ponale, a path which follows an old carriage road (now open only to cyclists and pedestrians) along the right-hand side of the lake, leading to Lake Ledro.